The main types of surgery for laryngeal cancer are laser surgery through the mouth, removing the voice box (larynx) and removing lymph nodes.

 The surgeon makes a cut in your neck.
 They remove part of your voice box (larynx).
 This is called an open partial laryngectomy.
 Surgery through your mouth (endoscopic surgery) is becoming a more common surgery to remove part of your voice box (larynx).

 You keep at least part of one vocal cord.
 You are usually still able to speak afterwards.
 But your voice may be quite hoarse or weak.

 During the operation the surgeon also makes a hole in your neck, which you breathe through.
 The hole is called a stoma (tracheostomy).
 The tracheostomy allows your voice box to heal after the surgery.

 Most people who have a partial laryngectomy have a temporary tracheostomy.
 After a brief recovery time, your nurse removes your tracheostomy tube and your stoma gradually closes up.
 Once it has closed, you can start to speak naturally again.
 Some people need a permanent tracheostomy, but this is rare.

 Removing the voice box (total laryngectomy)

-Your surgeon might remove the whole of your voice box (larynx) to remove your cancer.
+Your surgeon might take out the whole of your voice box (larynx) to remove your cancer.
 This is called a total laryngectomy.
-Part of the pharynx might also be removed.
+They might also remove part of the pharynx.

 Your larynx is the connection between your mouth and your lungs.
-After it is removed, that connection is no longer there.
+After they remove it, that connection is no longer there.